Deep-Cold/Jungle-game/README.md

 `startNewGame` to load a new game with default setting

-`watchRelay` to check all replay that can view
+`watchReplay` to check all replay that can view

 `loadGame` to check all archive that can continue